ansys/pyensight/doc/source/calc_functions.rst

 ``Speed(any parts, velocity)``

-Computes a scalar variable whose value is the Speed defined as:
+Computes a scalar variable whose value is the speed.
+This function is defined as:

 :math:`speed=\sqrt{{u}^{2}+{v}^{2}+{w}^{2}}`